 Law change = name change (2010)

 In October 2010, a change in the law implied that in essence Wittenborg’s “Dutch” status changed from a “Hogeschool” to an “Entity for Higher Education”.
-This led to the official name being changed from Hogeschool Wittenborg to Wittenborg University.
+This led to the official name being changed from Hogeschool Wittenborg to Wittenborg University of Applied Sciences.